xpladev/evm/precompiles/werc20/README.md

 ## Integration Notes

-- The WERC20 precompile address is determined by the token pair configuration
+- The WERC20 precompile address is determined by the token mapping configuration
 - Compatible with any protocol expecting ERC20 tokens
 - Maintains full native token functionality
 - Gas costs are comparable to standard ERC20 operations